canonical/lxd/specs/rest-api.md

         'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
         'architecture': 2,
         'profiles': ["default"],                                            # List of profiles
-        'ephemeral': True,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpus': "2"},                                     # Config override.
+        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpus': "2"},                                     # Config override.
         'source': {'type': "image",                                         # Can be: "image", "migration", "copy" or "none" 'alias': "ubuntu/devel"},                                # Name of the alias